anushat05/Custodian-backend/README.md

 - ✅ Manual sorted insertion by `lastName`, then `firstName`
 - ✅ Input validation using `@Valid` and custom logic
 - ✅ Global exception handling for both schema and business rule violations
-- ✅ File-based persistence (via Jackson)
+- ✅ File-based persistence (via Jackson) with option to extend to cloud (e.g., GCS, DynamoDB)
 - ✅ JUnit + MockMvc test coverage
 - ✅ API simulator to test performance under concurrency